agostbiro/quilibrium-rs/crates/quilclient/README.md

 ## Installation

 1. Install the Rust toolchain manager if you don't have it installed already: https://rustup.rs/
+1. Install [protoc](https://grpc.io/docs/protoc-installation/) which is needed to compile the protocol buffer definitions from the [Quilibrium Ceremony Client](https://github.com/QuilibriumNetwork/ceremonyclient) repo.
-2. Install the Quilibrium CLI: `cargo install quilclient`
+1. Install the Quilibrium CLI: `cargo install quilclient`

 ## Example usage